buckbaskin/formak/docs/designs/innovation_filtering.md

 looks at the errors vs ground truth.
 [3]

-[3] NEES definition taken from "Kalman Filter Tuning with Bayesian Optimization" by Chen et. al.
+[3] NEES definition taken from "Kalman Filter Tuning with Bayesian Optimization" by Chen et al.

 One small problem with this measure:
 1. The score will decrease consistently as the size of the error goes down (this is good, this means that the model is more accurate